TakoSquid/TakoSquid.github.io/projects/proj-shaders.md

 ##### Fragment shader
 {% include image.html image="projects/proj-shaders/seaweed_fragment.png" %}
 *For the color, the Vector 3 input must be interpreted as a Hue/Saturation/Value color, with Hue from a random value.
-The shadown color is created from this base color by increasing saturation and reducing value (It usually gives good results).
+The shadow color is created from this base color by increasing saturation and reducing value (It usually gives good results).
 We simply interpolate between the main color and the shadow color according to the "light value" the fragment has.*

 *To avoid weird ground intersection and to add a "ghostly" effect, the opacity varies based on height.*